 In addition to the CRO function, the independent Property Analysis & Valuation (PAV) department and Group Internal Audit units complement the pbb Group's risk management system.
-PAV is responsible for the analysis and uniform valuation of properties serving as collateral, using market valuation and loan-to-value methods, observation (research) of the regional restl estate markets as well as for the monitoring of financed developments.
+PAV is responsible for the analysis and uniform valuation of properties serving as collateral, using market valuation and loan-to-value methods, as well as for the monitoring of financed developments.

 The area of responsibility of Group Internal Audit comprises risk-oriented regular as well as event-driven audits of processes, controls and systems.
 This also includes the revision of the risk management system.